Job Prospects... At a glance

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-*Two years after completion of L5 or 6 Diploma - Sport & Recreation.
-‘Overseas’ refers to the percentage of ALL graduates completing this qualification.
-Other indicators refer only to graduates living in New Zealand.
+*Three years after completion of L5 or 6 Diploma - Sport & Recreation.

-Two years after completing a Level 5 or 6 diploma in sport and recreation, most graduates were in employment or further study.
-Some are overseas and a small number are receiving a benefit.
-The median salary was about $28,500 at that point.
+Three years after completing a Level 5 or 6 diploma in sport and recreation, most graduates were in employment or overseas, with some in further study.
+The median salary was about $35,000 at that point.

 The specific occupations of Skydive Tandem Master (Auckland/Upper North Island, Central North Island, Canterbury/ Upper South Island, Otago/Southland), Snowsport Instructor (Central North Island, Canterbury/ Upper South Island, Otago/Southland) and Jockey (Waikato/Bay of Plenty, Central North Island, Canterbury/ Upper South Island, Otago/Southland) appear on Immigration New Zealand’s immediate skill shortage list.
 If an occupation appears on the list, it indicates that the government is actively encouraging skilled workers in those occupations to work in New Zealand.
 A full list is available on the Immigration New Zealand website.